cym1102/nginxWebUI/README_EN.md

 --spring.datasource.password=pass  Databases password

---knife4j.production=false  false:Open interface debugging page. true:Close interface debugging page.

-Note that the command ends with an & to indicate that the project is running in the background
+Note that the Linux command ends with an & to indicate that the project is running in the background

 #### docker installation instructions